punkish/open-science-course/README.md

 ## Contributing

 Contributions are welcome.
-However, please note that since everything made for this project is being released under a [CC0 Public Domain Dedication](LICENSE), your contributions have to be so as well.
-If you are cool with waiving all your rights in your work, feel free to send me a pull request.
+However, please note that since everything made specifically for this project is being released under a [CC0 Public Domain Dedication](LICENSE), your contributions have to be so as well.
+If you are ok with waiving all your rights in your work, feel free to send me a pull request.

 ## Acknowledgement